npucino/sandpyper/docs/ML and SA.md

 1. export the ProfileSet.profiles attribute (after having run all the SA + Kmeans procedure) to a csv file by running `ProfileSet.profiles.to_csv(r"path/to/a/directory/points_to_classify.csv", index=False)`

 2. open Qgis, add these points as a Delimited Text Layer, file format is CSV and the geometry definition is stored as a Well known text (WKT) format in the coordinates column.
 Remember to set the right CRS for your points and add it as a point layer to the GIS.
-3. use the filter option to select one location and one survey date (column raw_date) at a time, display the points using a categorized symbology with the label_k field to cleary distinguish different label_k.
+3. use the filter option to select one location and one survey date (column raw_date) at a time, display the points using a categorized symbology with the label_k field to clearly distinguish different label_k.
 4. open the corresponding orthophoto and put it below the points
 5. now check where each label_k falls and take note in one dictionary per class, using the below format: